cbrunschen/MameVfxFrontPanel/README.md

 as plain HTTP.
 It is implemented using the [CivetWeb](https://github.com/civetweb/civetweb) embeddable web server.

-It can connect to either the websocket that's exposed by MAME's master branch at the time of writing, or the remote panel support that was previously implemented in [#14131](https://github.com/mamedev/mame/pull/14131), though that has been removed, for now.
+It can connect to either the websocket that's exposed by MAME's master branch at the time of writing, or the remote view support that was previously implemented in [#14131](https://github.com/mamedev/mame/pull/14131), though that has been removed, for now.

-By default, `MameVfxFrontPanel` serves its contents on all local interfaces on port `9090`: You can access the front panel as [http://localhost:9090/](http://localhost:9090/).
+By default, `MameVfxFrontPanel` serves its contents on all local interfaces on port `9090`: You can access the view as [http://localhost:9090/](http://localhost:9090/).

 You can optionally build `MameVfxFrontPanel` with OpenSSL support by specifying `USE_SSL` as `TRUE` in [CMakeLists.txt](CMakeLists.txt) on line 5.
-In that case, the build process uses `openssl` to create a new key and a self-signed certificate, and the front panel can also be accessed at [https://localhost:8443/](https://localhost:8443/).
+In that case, the build process uses `openssl` to create a new key and a self-signed certificate, and the view can also be accessed at [https://localhost:8443/](https://localhost:8443/).

 `MameVfxFrontPanel` connects to a locally running instance of MAME either through its http server's websocket on port 8080, or with the bespoke protocol on port `15112`, the [default value for MAME's `comm_localport` option](https://github.com/mamedev/mame/blob/b6df5c4970f9704449ca1c94310c30e4e6d3bc6a/src/emu/emuopts.cpp#L192) at the time of writing.